-There's no legal requirement to crash test bicycles/pedal cycles either, but since safety is the number one reason why people don’t cycle more we designed our DryCycles with crash testing in mind and on 23/08/19 at Millbrook Proving Grounds in Bedfordshire we crash tested two of our prototypes.
+There's no legal requirement to crash test bicycles/pedal cycles either, but since safety is the number one reason why people don’t cycle more we designed our DryCycles with crash testing in mind and we've conducted 4 Crash Tests on two separate occasions at Millbrook Proving Grounds in Bedfordshire.
+We've used these crash tests to refine our designs.

 A critical part of crash testing is evaluating the risk of Head Injury.
 Our Crash Test Dummies had instruments in their heads to take readings for this.